anesthetice/Sulmo/models/README.md

 ### ./models

-GGML models should be stored in this directory
+GGUF models should be stored in this directory